 Caution should be taken as the steps can get very slippery after it rains and unfortunately, that is when the waterfall is most spectacular, after it has rained.
 Glenoe stands 30 feet tall and is a true hidden gem of Northern Ireland.
 Most locals haven’t even seen it.
 While you are there, you may choose to hike the Glens of Antrim.
 Either way, this is a stunning natural beauty that you should definitely add to your itinerary.

 Downhill Strand beach is a beautiful golden sandy beach which you can drive onto near Castlerock in Northern Ireland.
 This beach offers stunning views over the ocean on one side and of the overlooking Mussenden temple on the other.
-Mussenden temple was built in 1785 and it is perched on the cliff’s edge.
+Mussenden temple, built in 1785 is perched on the cliff’s edge.
 If there’s one thing you’ve learned today apart from which destinations you want to add to your travel itinerary on the Tripio App, it’s that the Irish like to build things on the cliffs edge.
-Mussenden temple is a circular structure that was intended to be a library and was inspired by Roman architecture.
+Mussenden temple, a circular structure intended to be a library inspired by Roman architecture.